 Project Description (C): Widening from Mississippi River to Illinois Route 157 (IL): This project includes increasing the capacity of I-270 by expanding the 8.5-mile corridor from the Mississippi River to Illinois Route 157 from four lanes to six lanes.
-This project will help ensure the I-270/I-255 outer belt in the St. Louis region will have a minimum of six lanes to better accommodate future freight flows and reduce a severe freight bottleneck.
+This project will help ensure the I-270/I-255 outerbelt in the St. Louis region will have a minimum of six lanes to better accommodate future freight flows and reduce a severe freight bottleneck.
 Estimated cost for this project is \$290 million.
 Approximately \$104 million in project components is funded to accelerate implementation of the overall project: - In Spring 2018, the Illinois Competitive Freight Program included \$17 million for the I-270 interchange reconstruction at Illinois Route 111.
 IDOT is funding \$2 million for construction engineering.
 This interchange provides direct access to one of the region's fastest and largest growing logistics parks.
-(TIP 6886I-21) - In Fall 2019, IDOT announced \$84.5 million for the six laning from the Mississippi River to west of Illinois Route 203.
-This work includes reconstruction of the Illinois Route 3 interchange plus the Illinois Route 111 and Chain of Rocks Road intersection.
-(IDOT MYP 2020-2025) In Spring 2020, IDOT submitted an Infrastructure for Rebuilding America (INFRA) Grant application for the \$33 million Unclogging the Freight Bottleneck from the Mississippi River to east of Illinois Route 111.
+(TIP 6886I-21) - In Fall 2019, IDOT announced \$84.5 million to expand from four lanes to six lanes from the Mississippi River to west of Illinois Route 203.
+This work includes reconstruction of the Illinois Route 3 interchange, as well as the Illinois Route 111 (Construction FY2021) and Chain of Rocks Road intersection.
+(IDOT FY2021-2026 Proposed Highway Improvement) In Spring 2020, IDOT submitted an Infrastructure for Rebuilding America (INFRA) Grant application for the \$33 million Unclogging the Freight Bottleneck from the Mississippi River to east of Illinois Route 111 project.
 The Freight Development Committee helped generate letters of support from manufacturing and logistics companies from both Missouri and Illinois.
 This example of regional collaboration was further enhanced by MoDOT submitting a letter of support for this project.

-- I-270 from I-70 on the west to west of Riverview Drive (MoDOT): \$278M FUNDED; Construction starts 2020 - I-270 Mississippi River Chain of Rocks Bridge Replacement (IDOT/MoDOT): \$223M FUNDED - I-270 Interchange reconstruction at Illinois 111 (IDOT): \$19M FUNDED - I-270 from Mississippi River to west of Illinois 203, including Illinois 3 interchange (IDOT): \$84.5M FUNDED - I-270 from west of Illinois Route 203 to east of Illinois Route 111 (IDOT) NOT FUNDED - I-270 from Route 367 (Lewis and Clark Boulevard) to the east just beyond Riverview Drive (MoDOT) NOT FUNDED

-ST LOUIS REGIONAL FREIGHTWAY

-I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO)
+- I-270 from I-70 on the west to east of Bellefontaine Road (MoDOT): \$278M FUNDED; Construction underway - I-270 Mississippi River Chain of Rocks Bridge Replacement (IDOT/MoDOT): \$223M FUNDED - I-270 Interchange reconstruction at Illinois 111 (IDOT): \$19M FUNDED; Construction FY21 - I-270 from Mississippi River to west of Illinois 203, including Illinois 3 interchange (IDOT): \$84.5M FUNDED - I-270 from west of Illinois Route 203 to east of Illinois Route 111 (IDOT) NOT FUNDED - I-270 from east of Bellefontaine Road to east of Riverview Drive (MoDOT) NOT FUNDED ST LOUIS REGIONAL FREIGHTWAY I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO) Programmed for Construction, or in Concept Development

-Partially Programmed for Construction